forbesg/forbes-metalsmith/src/projects/websites/the-star-at-cotton.md

 ---
-title: The Star At Cotton Website
+title: The Star At Cotton
 description: A Website designed and written for The Star at Cotton, a Traditional Country Pup in the Staffordshire Moorlands
 image: /images/projects/web/the-star-at-cotton.jpg
 url: http://www.thestaratcotton.co.uk